mburakdonmez/FretsOnCloud/README.md

 By Mehmet Burak Dönmez
 16050111016

-This project implements the project fofix that is built with python, in webgl-three.js. (fofix: https://github.com/fofix/fofix)
+This project implements the project frets on fire (fofix) that is built with python, in webgl-three.js. (frets on fire: https://github.com/fofix/fofix)
-In theory any song available for fofix, works with this project too, but not all of them are tested.
+In theory any song available for frets on fire, works with this project too, but not all of them are tested.

 A demo is available at "fretsoncloud.com"